nicksmith100/mp3-fotl/README.md

 1. In your IDE run `pip3 freeze > requirements.txt` to create/update a requirements.txt file containing project dependencies.
 2. In your IDE run `echo web: python app.py > Procfile` to create a Procfile.
 Check that the file contains the text 'web: python app.py' and delete any blank lines at the bottom.
-3. Push the 2 new files to the GitHub repository.
+3. Push these two new files to the GitHub repository.
 4. Login to Heroku, select 'Create New App', create a unique name for the app and select your nearest region.
 Click 'Create App'.
 5. Navigate to the Deploy tab on Heroku dashboard and select Github, search for your repository by name and click 'connect'.
 6. Navigate to 'settings', click reveal config vars and input the the following: